Nancie A. Vito, MPH, CHES

 Earned a Master’s Degree in Public Health from Emory University, focusing on prevention & mental health.
 I also hold a Bachelor’s Degree in Psychology.

-Have earned 75 graduate level university credits
+Have earned over 75 graduate level university credits

 Trained and certified in many evidence-based (proven) programs, including Yale's "Coping with Work and Family Stress" program.